spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 D.save();
 ```
 !!! note
-    If you change an M/EEG object(`D`) you should call the `save` method to make your changes permenant.
+    If you change an M/EEG object(`D`) you should call the `save` method to make your changes permanent.

 ## Filtering

 We can also filter our data to remove very low frequency interference and very high frequency interference.
-The key arguments are `S.freq` which set the cutoff frequency and `S.band` which sets the tpye of filter(high-pass or low-pass)
+The key arguments are `S.freq` which set the cutoff frequency and `S.band` which sets the type of filter(high-pass or low-pass)

 ```matlab
 S=[];